SpectraLogic/ds3_net_sdk/README.md

         objects.Add(new Ds3Object(file, info.Length));
       }

       // Create the bulk request.
-The DS3 Appliance must first be primed with the Bulk command before
+The DS3 Appliance must first be primed
-      // individual files are Put.
+      // with the Bulk command before individual files are Put.
       BulkPutResponse response = client.BulkPut(new BulkPutRequest(bucketName, objects));
       foreach (List<Ds3Object> objList in response.ObjectLists)
       {
         foreach (Ds3Object obj in objList)
         {
+          PutObjectResponse objResponse = client.PutObject(
+			new PutObjectRequest(bucketName, obj.Name,
-          PutObjectResponse objResponse = client.PutObject(new PutObjectRequest(bucketName, obj.Name, new FileStream(obj.Name, FileMode.Open)));
+				new FileStream(obj.Name, FileMode.Open)));
         }
       }

-      // Verify all objects were put to the DS3 appliance by listing all the objects in the bucket
+      // Verify all objects were put to the DS3 appliance by listing all the
+	  // objects in the bucket
-      GetBucketResponse bucketResponse = client.GetBucket(new GetBucketRequest(bucketName));
+      GetBucketResponse bucketResponse = client.GetBucket(
+		new GetBucketRequest(bucketName));
       foreach (Ds3Object obj in bucketResponse.Objects)
       {
         Console.WriteLine(obj.Name);